LMMS/assets/Unsorted samples/README.md

-Unsorted samples are legally clear samples but currently not organised.
+"Unsorted samples" is a folder for samples that are legally clear but currently not organised.